bilfeldt/laravel-route-statistics/README.md

 This package works as follows:
 1. Tag the request for logging: Can be done using middleware or request helper
-2. (optional) Add any context data which will be used when logging: A common use case is adding relevant route parameters
+2. (optional) Add any context data which will be used when logging: A common use case is adding relevant route parameters like a `team_id` for example
-3. Log the request: Persist the log record to the database
+3. Log the request: Persist the log record to the database - using the default logger this will be logged:
+  - `user_id` (id of authenticated user)
+  - `method`
+  - `route`
+  - `status`
+  - `ip`
+  - `date`
+  - `counter` (default=1 but can be used when aggregating records by minute/hour/day/month...)

 ## Testing